-Contentious probate is the term used to describe any kind of dispute arising out of a will or intestacy (when someone dies without making a will), such as contesting a will.
+The broad term you may hear used to describe contesting a will, or any kind of dispute arising out of a will or intestacy (when someone dies without making a will) is contentious probate.

 Our team of experts is experienced in dealing with all types of contentious probate issues and act for claimants, personal representatives, trustees and beneficiaries.